abdullaahi140/Run-length-Encoding/README.md

 # Playground Games Submission

-This repository is the submission for the engineering test given by Playground Game.
+This repository is the submission for the engineering test given by Playground Game and is also hosted on [GitHub](https://github.com/abdullaahi140/Run-length-Encoding).
 The project compresses and decompresses files using Run-length Encoding.

 ## Compiling the project